chr3st5an/discord-bot/README.md

 permissions your bot requires.
 After that copy the link and type it into your broswer.
 Now invite your bot to your server.
 ### Running your bot
-Get the token of your bot (on the bot developer page) and past it into the variable "TOKEN" found in main.py Now simple run the script.
+Get the token of your bot (on the bot developer page) and paste it into the variable "TOKEN" found in main.py Now simple run the script.
 ### Hosting
 I guess that you don't wanna host your bot from your computer all the time.
 You can host your bot for free